ecmwf-ifs/ecaeropt/README.md

 # License
   - This software is licensed by ECMWF with an APACHE license.
 Please check file LICENSE file in main directory.

+# External codes included/used:

+  - Currently, the code uses the following Fortran codes:
+    - **Mie-Code**: originally developed by Olivier Boucher.
+This code has been modified to be modular and a ISO-C-binnding has been added.
+With the new modular structure tests for the series of coefficients an and bn, as well as, single sphere has been added.
+    - **T-Matrix**: code developed by Dr. Michael I. Mishchenko.
+This code was programmed in F77.
+It has been also modified to Fortran 90.
+The COMMON and GOTO statements has been removed.

 # Contact Info

   - Purpose:  New code to create IFS aerosol optical information